some-ip-com/open-someip-spec/src/someip-rpc.rst

 The serialization of a struct shall be close to the in-memory layout.
 This means, only the parameters shall be serialized sequentially into the buffer.
 Especially for structs it is important to consider the correct memory alignment.
 Insert reserved/padding elements in the interface definition if needed for alignment, since the SOME/IP implementation shall not automatically add such padding.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_652
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+So if for example a struct includes an uint8 and an uint32, they are just written sequentially into the buffer.
+This means that there is no padding between the uint8 and the first byte of the uint32; therefore, the uint32 might not be aligned.

 .. feat_req:: 🎯
     :id: feat_req_someip_577
     :reqtype: Requirement